 Faithworks Ministry – Providing food distribution at the Sparrow’s Nest and maintaining the Well for the homeless.

 Golden Isles YMCA - Providing childcare for the children of essential workers who don’t have the option of working from home and require childcare (healthcare workers, first responders, DFCS, Gateway).

-Boys and Girls Club – Food distribution of snack and dinner to area children.
+Boys and Girls Club of Southeast Georgia– Food distribution of snack and dinner to area children.

 Salvation Army - Extended their capacity to shelter clients by resourcing their chapel into a temporary shelter to accept 20 additional clients.

 Safe Harbor Street Outreach - Providing homeless assistance with hotel/motel vouchers, transportation, and food distribution.

 Coastal Community Health Services - Providing financial assistance for fees, copays, and medication for those who have lost insurance due to unemployment, as well as extending their capacity for drive-thru COVID-19 testing.

 Communities in Schools – Food distribution for families that have no access to transportation.
 Distributing donated computers to students without access to a computer in the home.